gomorpheus/morpheus-apidoc/source/includes/_zones.md

-name      | null | A unique name scoped to your account for the zone description | null | Optional description field if you want to put more info there location  | null | Optional location argument for your zone
+name      | null | A unique name scoped to your account for the zone description | null | Optional description field if you want to put more info there location  | null | Optional location argument for your zone zoneType  | "standard" | Map containing code or id of the zone type groupId  | null | Specifies which Server group this zone should be assigned to

 <aside class="warning">Creating a Server zone requires the `System Admin` role.</aside>